Artisan Food Tour

 We visit Ireland’s oldest working flour mill at Martry Mill.
 Say hi to James who has worked and been part of this mill all his life.
 His family has worked this mill since 1859.
 James will explain how this fascinating contraption works from the water wheel that powers the mill, to making the finished product.
 You will take some flour with you to bake your very own bread later in the tour!

 The ‘Spire Of Lloyd’ is a peculiar structure built on high ground in the center of an ancient ring fort.
 The curious thing about this spire is that it’s actually a lighthouse………almost 55km from the nearest coastline!
 The spire was built in 1791 by the Earl of Bective as a memorial to his father, a seafaring man.
 From this point you have spectacular views over five counties.
-Where could be a better place to learn about Irish whiskey, how it’s made and sample some of our very best brands.
+Where could be a better place to learn about Irish whiskey and how it’s made.
 The very barley and water that are key ingredients of whiskey would have come from the pastures and fields around this very point.

-Next we visit one of the most engaging and interesting farmers you’ll ever meet.
-‘Maperath’ is a family run Turkey farm and Eoin, the farmer, will give you an intriguing insight into life on a farm and his ecofriendly way of life.
+Next we visit one of the most engaging and interesting eco farms Rock farm at Slane castle.
 After a tour of the farm you’ll get a change to put your flour from the mill to use and bake some bread which you’ll have with some hearty homemade soup or stew on the farm.

 Michael Finnagen from Boyne Valley Blue Goats Cheese has 300 goats that he looks after with loving care to produce some of Ireland’s best quality goats cheese.
 Michael will take you around the farm to meet his goats and show you what’s involved in getting his cheese from the goat to your plate !
 Enjoy a delicious tasting before you leave.